 8. Puerto Vallarta, Mexico

-On the west coast of Mexico in the state of Jalisco is the gateway to the Riviera Nayarit, Puerto Vallarta.
+On the west coast of Mexico, the state of Jalisco is the gateway to the Riviera Nayarit, Puerto Vallarta.
 This vibrant city has long been a popular destination for young adults and families on spring break and couples looking for a romantic getaway.

 A relatively cheap destination in general, Puerto Vallarta isn’t costly to get to.
 While the major airlines of the US all fly there from their biggest hubs, the real value is in the secondary and low-cost carriers.